scaleoutsean/eseries-perf-analyzer/README.md

 ## Sample Grafana screenshots of EPA/Collector dashboards

-This fork's dashboards are identical to upstream, but upstream repo has no screenshots - in fact they're hard to find on the Internet - so below shows a sample of each dashboard.
+This fork's dashboards are identical to upstream, but upstream repository has no screenshots - in fact they're hard to find on the Internet - so below shows a sample of each dashboard.

 - System view